mtholyoke/docker-data-science-environment/environment/README.md

 ### `jupyter_server_config.py`

 This is where you can make changes to the Jupyter server configuration.
-By default, it sets the JupyterLab UI to launch in the `analysis` folder of the main project and removes server authentication since this project is only meant to be run on a researcher's computer and not in a shared or production environment.
+By default, it sets the JupyterLab UI to launch in the `jupyterlab` folder of the main project and removes server authentication since this project is only meant to be run on a researcher's computer and not in a shared or production environment.